 RNA-Seq is an analytical method that can reveal the identities and quantities of RNAs expressed from genes in a cellular sample.

-Self-renewal is the ability of a stem cell to produce more stem cells with identical characteristics as the “parent” cell.
+Self-renewal is the ability of a stem cell to produce more stem cells with identical characteristics to the “parent” cell.

 Stem Cell Tourism

-Stem cell tourism is the process of seeking or receiving stem cell-based treatments for disease or injury from clinics or practitioners that offer untested or unproven therapies.
+Stem cell tourism is the process of traveling abroad to receive stem cell-based treatments for disease or injury from clinics that offer untested or unproven therapies.
 Originally, such therapies were primarily offered in other countries, but now the need to go abroad has diminished due to the boom of predatory clinics popping up around the United States.

 Watch a recent panel discussion by scientists and patient advocates on what you need to know about stem cell tourism.